 PRKCH (Protein Kinase C Eta) is a Protein Coding gene.
-Diseases associated with PRKCH include stroke, ischemic and glioblastoma.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is PRKCB.
+Diseases associated with PRKCH include Stroke, Ischemic and Glioblastoma.
+Among its related pathways are Development Slit-Robo signaling and ADP signalling through P2Y purinoceptor 12.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PRKCE.

 UniProtKB/Swiss-Prot for PRKCH Gene